Usable & Scalable Learning Over Relational Data With Automatic Language Bias

+{\bf Aleph.} Since the top-down learning algorithm used by Aleph is generally biased toward learning relatively short clauses, it is faster than other methods over UW-CSE and HIV datasets.
+It takes Aleph longer than Castor with manual tuning and AutoBias to learn over IMDb, which is due to the fact that it does not use any underlying database system to access and query data.
+This approach does not scale for databases with numerous tuples, such as IMDb.
+Overall, Aleph with manual tuning delivers less effective definitions than those returned by Castor with manual tuning and AutoBias over all datasets.

-{\bf AutoMode:} AutoMode is more effective than the baselines, and as effective as manual tuning.
-However, AutoMode is slightly less efficient manual tuning.
-This is because the manually written predicate and mode definitions provide a more restricted hypothesis space than the ones generated by AutoMode.
-Thus, Castor has to explore a larger hypothesis space when using AutoMode.
-Nevertheless, the overhead in the running time is about 18 minutes for the HIV database and 4 minutes for the IMDb database, which is a reasonable overhead for saving expert's time and the enterprise's financial resources that pay the machine learning expert.
+{\bf AutoBias.} In general, AutoBias is more effective than the baselines, and almost as effective as manual tuning.
+AutoBias is less efficient than manual tuning.
+Manually written predicate and mode definitions provide a more restricted hypothesis space than the ones generated by AutoBias, e.g., it allows less attributes to be constants or allows less attributes to be input variables.
+Thus, Castor has to explore a larger hypothesis space when using AutoBias.
+Nevertheless, the overhead in the running time is about 13 minutes for the HIV database and 4 minutes for the IMDb database, which is a reasonable overhead for saving an expert's time and the enterprise's financial resources that pay the machine learning expert.
 There is no overhead over the UW-CSE database.
 Hence, we argue that automating the generation of predicate and mode definitions with the cost of a modest overhead in performance is a reasonable trade-off.
-Further, AutoMode enables non-experts to use relational learning systems easily.
+Further, AutoBias enables non-experts to use relational learning systems more easily.